AppDaemon/appdaemon/docs/APPGUIDE.rst

       module: new
       class: NewApp

-The TOML equivqlent would look like this:
+The TOML equivalent would look like this:

 .. code:: toml